wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       The time a :term:`system` takes to settle at the :term:`reference` after a :term:`step input` is applied.

    signum function
       A non-continuous function that expresses the "sign" of its input.
 It is equal to -1 for all negative input numbers, 0 for an input of 0, and 1 for all positive input numbers.
-See `signum function <https://en.wikipedia.org/wiki/Sign_function>`__, on Wikipedia for more info.
+See `signum function <https://en.wikipedia.org/wiki/Sign_function>`__ on Wikipedia for more info.

    state
-      A characteristic of a :term:`system` (e.g., velocity) that can be used to determine the :term:`system's <system>` future behavior.
-In state-space notation, the state of a system is written as a column vector describing it's position in state-space.
+      A characteristic of a :term:`system` (e.g., velocity) that can be used to determine the :term:`system <system>`\'s future behavior.
+In state-space notation, the state of a system is written as a column vector describing its position in state-space.

          - Ex.
-A drivetrain system might have the states :math:`\begin{bmatrix}x \\ y \\ \theta \end{bmatrix}` to describe it's position on the field.
+A drivetrain system might have the states :math:`\begin{bmatrix}x \\ y \\ \theta \end{bmatrix}` to describe its position on the field.
          - Ex.
 An elevator system might have the states :math:`\begin{bmatrix} \text{position} \\ \text{velocity} \end{bmatrix}` to describe its current height and velocity.

-      A :term:`system's <system>` state is often represented by the variable :math:`\mathbf{x}`, a column vector with one entry per :term:`state`.
+      A :term:`system <system>`\'s state is often represented by the variable :math:`\mathbf{x}`, a column vector with one entry per :term:`state`.

    statistically robust
       The property of a data processing algorithm which makes it resilient to a noisy or outlier-prone data set.
 Designing statistically robust algorithms on robots is important because real-world sensor data can often be unpredictable, but unexpected robot behavior is never desirable.
 See `Robust Statistics <https://en.wikipedia.org/wiki/Robust_statistics>`__ on Wikipedia for more info.